 I’m VERY glad to say I managed to not say anything rude.
 I think.

-So as well as chatting to presenter Tim Manns about my blog, I was also asked to review the Sunday papers.
+So as well as chatting to presenter Tim Manns about my blog and the reasons to start a blog, I was also asked to review the Sunday papers.
 Again, something a journalist should be able to do no problem.

 Three years out of the newsroom, three babies and a whole load of coffee (for coffee also read wine) later, my mind isn’t quite as attuned to world affairs as it was when I had a job.
 Or should I say a ‘paid’ job.